 Other information and advice

-Arthritis Care offers advice and support for people living with arthritis, as well as local workshops and support groups around the country.
+Arthritis Care offers advice and support as well as local workshops and support groups around the country.

 The Arthritis Research website provides information for people with arthritis, as well as for health and social care professionals.